 - Between others…

-Well, you don't need to be an expert to say that you probably experienced this the last time you went to the grocery store—and I must say, I did too.
-Based on this, Schiffman and Kanuk, two authors specializing in consumer behavior, highlight that influences can be psychological, personal, social, and cultural .
-To make it easier to understand, let's discuss each of these separately.
+Well, you don't need to be an expert to know that you probably experienced this the last time you went to the supermarket—and I must say I did too.
+Based on this, Schiffman and Kanuk, two authors specializing in consumer behavior, highlight that influences can be psychological, personal, social, and cultural.
+To make it easier to understand, let's discuss each of them separately.

 Cultural factors

-Culture is one of society's most important influences on individuals.
+Culture is one of the most important influences society has on individuals.
 It is defined as a set of values, beliefs, preferences, and tastes passed down from one generation to the next.

-If you stop and think about it, everything we wear, eat, and use is determined by the culture we're part of.
-For example, a Lebanese person doesn't have the same consumption habits as someone from Brazil, as the standards of the West and East are very different.
+If you stop to analyze it, everything we wear, eat, and use is determined by the culture we are immersed in.
+For example, a Lebanese person does not have the same consumption habits as someone from Brazil, because the standards of the West and the East are very different.

-And looking more closely at our reality, it's likely that a consumer in the Brazilian Northeast has very different interests and needs than a consumer in the South.
-This demonstrates how cultural factors have a strong impact on consumer behavior .
+Taking a closer look at our reality, it's likely that a consumer in the Brazilian Northeast has quite different interests and needs than a consumer in the South.
+This shows how cultural factors have a strong impact on consumer behavior.

 Social factors

-Social factors are also highly influential on consumer behavior, as they take into account social circles and group belonging needs.
+Social factors are also highly influential in consumer behavior, as they take into account the social circle and the need for belonging to the group.
 In this case, consumers may belong to the same culture, but social factors reflect habits according to their class and social role.

-However, people can change their market choices over time, but it's important to understand that consumption patterns are primarily shaped by school and work environments, for example.
+However, people can change their choices in the market over time, but it's important to understand that consumption patterns are primarily shaped by school and professional environments, for example.
 And based on the choices a person makes, these same habits and interests can change over the years.

 Personal factors

-As you might imagine, a person's needs change over time and are unlikely to remain the same forever.
-Consumption patterns are essentially shaped by the family's life cycle .
-Therefore, personal factors are directly linked to lifestyle, personal motivations, attitude, and ethics.
+As you can imagine, a person's needs change over time and are rarely always the same.
+Basically, consumption patterns are shaped according to the family's life cycle.
+Thus, personal factors are directly linked to lifestyle, personal motivations, attitude, and ethics.

-An example of this is the movement brands are making to become increasingly human and purpose-driven .
-If you already buy cell phones from brand X, you're probably less drawn to brand Y because your interests are more aligned with X.
+An example of this is the movement brands are making to become increasingly human and purpose-driven.
+If you already regularly buy a cell phone from brand X, brand Y probably doesn't appeal to you as much, because your interests are more aligned with X.

 Psychological factors

-The psychological factors that influence consumer behavior are emotional states, personality states, and patterns of thought or action that align with the customer journey .
+The psychological factors that influence consumer behavior are emotional states, personality traits, and patterns of thought or action that align with the customer journey.

-A well-known example for identifying a consumer's psychological profile is Maslow's pyramid , which addresses the hierarchy of human needs.
-Furthermore, branding are closely linked to emotional and sensory motivations that can positively influence consumers if done correctly.
+A well-known example for identifying a consumer's psychological profile is Maslow's pyramid, which addresses the hierarchy of human needs.
+Furthermore, branding are closely linked to emotional and sensory motivations that can positively influence the consumer if done correctly.

-Why is consumer behavior important for your business?
+Why is consumer behavior important to your business?

-Studying consumer behavior is important because it allows marketing and customer experience professionals, for example, to understand what influences consumers' purchasing decisions and how to improve their experience with your business.
+Studying consumer behavior is important because it allows marketing and customer experience professionals, for example, to understand what influences consumers' purchasing decisions and how to improve their experience with their business.

-By understanding how consumers decide or relate to your product/service and your brand, they can fill the gap in the market to identify which products are needed and which are obsolete, according to customer opinion .
+By understanding how consumers decide on or interact with their product/service and brand, they can fill the market gap by identifying which products are needed and which are obsolete, according to customer opinion.

 Studying consumer behavior also helps you decide how to present your products in a way that generates maximum value for consumers.
-Understanding consumer buying behavior is the key to reaching and engaging your customers to buy more and better from you .
+Understanding consumer buying behavior is the secret to reaching and engaging your customers to buy more and better from you.

 Data on consumer behavior